naibarn/SmartSpec/.smartspec/workflows/smartspec_implement_tasks.md

 - Read `spec.md`.
 - Read `tasks.md`.
-- If UI spec, check for `ui.json` in the same folder.
+- Detect `ui.json` when applicable.

-Do not rewrite these files during implementation.
+The workflow may update task checkboxes only under the checkbox rules below.

 ---